 “This isn’t the kind of resource students need every day,” said Patrias.
 “We want it to be the place they go to look first when they have an issue.”

 In a recent promotional video created by Colorado State and Grit Digital Health, Colorado State students said they liked that the platform was accessible at any time and described how they used it to look up study tips and articles on mindfulness during final exams.

 Kiera Butler is an applied psychology student at CSU, and vice-president of the campus chapter of Active Minds – a national non-profit organization that ends to help end the stigma surrounding mental health and connect students to resources.
 She thinks YOU at College is effective because it’s “applicable to everyone and anyone.”

 “Even if you don’t believe you need to change in a certain area, YOU can provide articles or resources that can spark an interest and expand that person’s knowledge,” she said.

-Mental health counselors at Colorado State have seen increased demand since [email protected] was introduced, but it’s difficult to know whether this is because more students have become aware of counseling services through the platform, said Patrias.
+Mental health counselors at Colorado State have seen increased demand since YOU@CSU was introduced, but it’s difficult to know whether this is because more students have become aware of counseling services through the platform, said Patrias.
 Colorado State and Grit Digital Health are planning to conduct more research to determine the impact of the platform on student success.

 “We don’t really have anything to benchmark the efficacy of this with,” said Patrias.
 “But we feel encouraged to see engagement grow from year to year.”
 She noted that the platform is “still pretty early in its development” but has “so much potential to reach students in different ways.”